3ahmnm-htlsbg/inclass-simpleSubNumbers-cs-HATZ/README.md

 # Unity2019114f1-2D-Template

 ### Project description:
-Making oour own GUI using Unity and C#.
+Making our own GUI using Unity and C#.
+And then out of that designing a calculator for simple subtractions.

 ### Development platform:
 - MacOS Catalina 10.15.1